wildfly-extras/wildfly-camel-book/cloud/openshift.md

 domain-controller                        name=ctrl-pod                             172.121.17.110      9999
 rest-service                             name=http-pod                             172.121.17.60       8080
 ```

-[TODO] remove publicIP limitation

-> <small>Unfortunately, we can currently not use the public IP to access these services.
-I continue with private IPs</small>

 We can now connect the WildFly command line interface like this

 ```